jupyter/governance/governance.md

 the votes must be positive to carry out the proposed action (fractions of a vote rounded up to the nearest integer).
-Since the BDFL holds ultimate authority in The Project, the BDFL has authority to act alone in accepting or rejecting proposals or overriding Steering Council decisions.
+Since the BDFL holds ultimate authority in The Project, the BDFL has authority to act alone in accepting or rejecting changes or overriding Steering Council decisions.